ChaseHuegel/blog.old/index.md

 > Father, avid coder, tech support, dungeon master, and hobby artist.

 I am an enthusastic and motivated programmer and problem solver with a strong tech and business foundation.
-Worked through school from a young age with computers and self-starting online endeavors gaining experience in tech, dev, team environments, and customer experiences across mediums such as IT, software, games, servers, web, and databases.
+Worked through school from a young age with computers and self-starting online endeavors.
+I'm a quick learner looking for a career shift into software working with a team, and on something, that I can be proud of!

 ##### [See some of my projects on GitHub @ChaseHuegel](https://github.com/ChaseHuegel)